-Zoë is also mum to a 6 year old daughter.
+Zoë is also mum to a robot and gruffalo obsessed go getting 4 year old.
 She is genuinely passionate about family law and efficiently reaching outcomes which allow families to move forward in a way that preserves their resources.

 YOU ARE NOT JUST PUSHING PAPER...
 YOUR WORK MATTERS